tysonmote/scenario/README.markdown

 Scenarios is a super-simple way to move common setup and helper methods into cohesive "scenarios" that can be included easily in your specs.
 The advantage of a scenario over regular mixin modules is that you can use RSpec hooks (eg. `before :each {}`) to do the setup instead of having redundant, copy-pasted setup littering your specs.

+Scenario also includes a basic DSL for performing setup atomically.
+That is, instead of doing expensive setup in a `before :all` block that is always run, you can run only the setup that you need in a given `describe` with the Scenario DSL.

 Examples
 --------